California Highway Patrol: You Can’t Outrun the Radio

 Why Have CHP’s Been Such a Popular Law Enforcement Agency?

 One reason is that Hollywood gave them plenty of visibility.
 One of the earliest TV series was “Highway Patrol” starring the gruff, no-nonsense Broderick Crawford.
 The show ran from 1955 to 1959.
 You can always count on a lot of radio chatter in these shows.
 The cars you see in the series are the ones you want now as project cars.

 If you’ve ever watched any of these old “Highway Patrol” shows, you’ll notice they are dedicated to patrolling officers everywhere.
 The show does not pretend to be the California Highway Patrol.
 Nevertheless, disclaimers aside, everything about the show has the California Highway Patrol imprint on it.

 This bonus video is a full-length episode from 1955.
 It is particularly enjoyable because it features a young Clint Eastwood playing a “rod-hopping ‘sickle’ hound.”

 Bonus Video 2 – “CHiPs”

 The focus shifted to CHP motorcycle officers in the CHiPs TV show, which ran from 1977-1983.
 It starred Eric Estrada and Larry Wilcox.
-It had reality-based story lines laced with corny humor.
-Lots of people loved the show and Erik Estrada was nominated for a Golden Globe Award in 1980.
+It had reality-based storylines laced with corny humor.
+Many people loved the show, and Erik Estrada was nominated for a Golden Globe Award in 1980.